 What is Breast Reduction Surgery?

-Breast reduction is surgery that produces smaller, more shapely breasts by removing fat and glandular tissue while tightening skin around the new contour.
+Breast reduction is surgery that produces smaller, more shapely breasts by removing fat and glandular tissue then tightening skin around the new contour.
 The primary aim of breast reduction is to achieve a healthier proportion to the rest of the body, giving patients greater confidence in their appearance.
 The effects of this procedure can be quite dramatic and will last a lifetime in most cases.
-Patients may also enjoy almost instant relief from pain in the back, neck or shoulders while finding they can breathe easier without the additional weight on their front.
+Patients may also enjoy almost instant relief from pain in the back, neck or shoulders while finding they can breathe easier without the additional weight on their chest.

 While breast reduction is usually performed under general anesthesia, it is done on an outpatient basis.
-This means you are comfortably asleep throughout your procedure and you will be able to return home several hours later to recover in the comfort of your own home.
+This means you are comfortably asleep throughout your procedure and you’ll be able to leave several hours later to recover in the comfort of your own home.
 Recovery is often more comfortable than patients expect, and most are back to their daily routines within a week or less.
 Whether you choose breast reduction as a stand-alone procedure or prefer to combine it with a breast lift or another body contouring option, rest assured the results of your procedure will be both satisfying and long-lasting.

 Is Breast Reduction Right for You?